|

 (b) Representation

-All parties to a proceeding are entitled to representation [SPPA s.10], which normally includes both representation by a lawyer or by a paralegal (by virtue of the Access to Justice Act, 2006 paralegals came under Law Society licencing).
+All parties to a proceeding are entitled to representation [SPPA s.10], which includes any Law Society of Ontario licensee - ie. a lawyer or a paralegal.

 Additionally, the Law Society Act and By-Laws allows some non-licensees to represent parties in some legal proceedings, typically when their normal business activities naturally involve them in such proceedings (eg. union or employer officials, corporation directors, etc) - but also, in some circumstances: friends, neighbours and family members.
 These exemptions are listed at this link (you should check them carefully before attempting to act in this capacity):